 - Organic Eucalyptus — This strong, aromatic oil is steam distilled from fresh eucalyptus leaves and small branches for revitalizing, invigorating and clarifying benefits.
 Can be used topically and for aromatherapy.

 - Organic Tulsi Holy Basil — This spicy-sweet oil is steam distilled from the leaves of the holy basil plant.
 Traditionally used to support detoxification and a healthy immune and stress response.
 Its effects are warming, clarifying and uplifting.
+Warm, sweet and spicy.
+Possesses a wintry, comfortable scent.
 Best used for aromatherapy.

 - Organic Clove — This warm, spicy and woody scented oil is steam distilled from unopened clove tree buds.
 Its benefits are warming, soothing and comforting.
 This oil is food grade.
-Use topically, in your diffusor, or dilute with water to support oral health and fresh breath.
+Use topically, in your diffusor, in the kitchen or dilute with water to support oral health and fresh breat.